JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

    }
    ```

-5. For iOS, in the `shared/src/iosMain/kotlin` directory, create a directory with the name `com/jetbrains/spacetutorial/cache`.
+5. For iOS, in the `shared/src/iosMain/kotlin/com/jetbrains/spacetutorial/` directory, create a `cache` directory.
-6. Inside this directory, create the `DatabaseDriverFactory.kt` file and add this code:
+6. Inside the `cache` directory, create the `DatabaseDriverFactory.kt` file and add this code:

    ```kotlin
    package com.jetbrains.spacetutorial.cache